Bus from Athens airport to Preveza, Greece

 After having no luck booking a bus online, we left it to chance.
-Arriving at Eleftherios Venizelos Airport in Athens at 11am, we eventually made it to Cleopatra Marina in Preveza as the sun was setting, nearly 10 hours and 3 buses later!
-The process of getting a bus to Athens bus station was easy, and from there you can purchase a ticket to multiple destinations within Greece.
+Arriving at Eleftherios Venizelos Airport in Athens at 11 am, we eventually made it to Cleopatra Marina in Preveza as the sun was setting, nearly 10 hours and three buses later!
+Getting a bus to the Athens bus station was easy, and from there, you could purchase a ticket to multiple destinations within Greece.

 Bus from Athens Airport to Preveza, Greece

-Prior to departing for our overseas adventures, I attempted to research the buses from Athens to Preveza.
+Before departing for our overseas adventures, I attempted to research the buses from Athens to Preveza.
 But no matter how many different combinations of search terms I used, the internet proved to be too difficult.
-All I could find was a bus time table, but no information on where the bus departed from or how much it would cost.
-So, throwing my hands in the air, I copied the details of the bus timetable and left the rest to chance!
+All I could find was a bus timetable, but no information on where the bus departed from or how much it would cost.
+So, throwing my hands in the air, I copied the bus timetable details and left the rest to chance!

-Upon arrival to Athens airport (Eleftherios Venizelos Airport), we found an airport information lady and asked about the buses.
-First of all she could not understand our accent, so having our destination (Preveza) printed on paper proved to be a life saver!
-She was very helpful giving us instructions of where to walk to and that the bus would be right outside.
+Upon arrival at Athens airport (Eleftherios Venizelos Airport), we found an airport information lady and asked about the buses.
+First of all, she could not understand our accent, so having our destination (Preveza) printed on paper proved to be a lifesaver!
+She was accommodating, giving us instructions about where to walk and the bus would be right outside.
 We were super impressed!
-Could it really be this easy?
-We followed her instructions and queried another staff member (just to make certain) and she also gave the same instructions.
+Could it be this easy?
+We followed her instructions and queried another staff member (to make sure), and she also gave the exact instructions.

-However, once we reached the bus our hearts sank.. surely we were not going to survive a 6 hour bus ride on a rickety old bus that definitely did not have air conditioning!
-So with heavy hearts we approached the ticket desk only to find out that this was not the bus at all!
-It was simply a bus that did the circuit between Athens airport and the main bus station!
-So, with wonder as to if we would make it in time for our bus departing in 30 minutes, we purchased our tickets and survived a rickety ride to the bus station that lasted about 1 hour.
+However, once we reached the bus, our hearts sank.. surely we were not going to survive a 6-hour bus ride on a rickety old bus that did not have air conditioning!
+So with heavy hearts, we approached the ticket desk only to find out that this was not the bus!
+It was simply a bus that did the circuit between Athens airport and the central bus station!
+So, wondering if we would make it in time for our bus departing in 30 minutes, we purchased our tickets and survived a rickety ride to the bus station that lasted about 1 hour.

 How to catch a bus from Athens Airport (Eleftherios Venizelos Airport) to Athens bus station: